reubenharry/website/content/blog/search.md

 		then doing some finagling AT THIS LEVEL OF ABSTRACTION and then producing a

-This leads to the second neologism, as promised, but this one not from me: *sphexishness*. import
-Dennett, Hofstadter and others discuss the notion of "sphexish" behaviour, a term coined in reference to the observe "algorithm" of the Sphex wasp when preparing food for its young.
+A word for this, coined by Douglas Hofstadter (the second neologism, as promised): sphexishness.
+This describes the "algorithm" of the Sphex wasp when preparing food for its young.
 In short, "the wasp's routine is to bring the paralyzed cricket to the burrow, leave it on the threshold, go inside to see that all is well, emerge, and then drag the cricket in.
 If the cricket is moved a few inches away while the wasp is inside making her preliminary inspection, the wasp, on emerging from the burrow, will bring the cricket back to the threshold, but not inside, and will then repeat the preparatory procedure of entering the burrow to see that everything is all right." -(*Godel, Escher, Bach*).

 Although subsequently the biological facts have turned out to be more nuanced, the original example is still useful.
 The point is that the wasp's algorithm works just fine in normal circumstances, but needlessly repeats the burrow-checking step when one element of its routine is altered.
 It doesn't really understand the meaning of its actions, because if it did, it would act differently.
-In other words, *ths is an extensional failing which is taken to indicate an intensional problem.*
+In other words, *this is an extensional failing which is taken to indicate an intensional problem.*

-And indeed, you might say that the librarians' pursuit of truth in the library of Babel is sphexish.
-	not dealing with the relevant latent variable
-	Just like in the library of Babel, where the inhabitants operate on too low a level of abstraction, making their work futile, (critics of modern AI level that its adherents do the same.)

 The criticism of machine learning is that it too is sphexish.
 It works in a certain subset of cases, but by introducing